andycranston/scrshot/README.md

 ## Remote screenshots

-NB: Remote screenshots only work if both the local and remote systems can communicate with each over using IPv4 addresses using UDP port 8333.
+NB: Remote screenshots only work if both the local and remote systems can communicate with each other using IPv4 addresses and UDP.
+By default the UDP port number used will be 8333 but another port number can be specified using the appropriate command line option.

 Copy the `scrtrigger.py` Python 3 program to a remote system that has Python 3 installed.